dupgit/sauvegarde/README.md

 Between programs messages are passed via a JSON structured message (jansson).
 All binary data are transformed into some base64 encoded string.

+msg_id field is used to identify message type.
+It is based on ENC_* macros defined in packing.h.
+ENC_META_DATA indicates that the JSON string contains a serveur_meta_data_t structure.

 #### Directory